 No passport?
 Don’t let that stop you from planning a dreamy vacation.

 As a U.S. citizen, there are plenty of amazing destinations where a government ID is all you need to soak up sun, sip cocktails, and not worry about customs.
 From the lush rainforests of Puerto Rico to closed-loop cruises whisking you to the Bahamas, we’ve rounded up 10 all-inclusive vacations with no passport needed that make “paperwork optional” look pretty darn good.
-With affordable, mid-range, and luxury resorts and cruises options laid out, you can dive straight into booking your next getaway.

 1. Puerto Rico